nobuddyorg/ThrashBuddy/docs/Cloud.md

 3. **Push images:**
    The images are uploaded to ECR so they can be used within the EKS cluster.

----

-### Accessing CloudThrash
+## Accessing CloudThrash

-After installation, **CloudThrash** is accessible via a Kubernetes tunnel at `http://localhost:80`.
+After cluster creation, **CloudThrash** is accessible via a Kubernetes tunnel at `http://localhost:80`.
 Currently, there is no public internet endpoint.
 However, even the tunnel is **TLS encrypted**, making it sufficient for development purposes.

 If your Kubernetes context switched in the meantime, you can reconnect to the EKS cluster again by running: